craighurt/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.1/my-xm/README.md

     * Hosting plans: one per role
     * Preconfigured Web Applications, based on the provided WebDeploy packages

+## What are the differences with the official XM template/repo?

+Here is the list of the differences:
+* Format the files (tab, space, newline, etc.).
+* Add the [deploy.ps1](/deploy.ps1) script file to be reused.
+* Have the parameters in Camel Casing like explained in this PR #3.
+* Remove some extra `dependsOn` to have a faster deployment like explained in this PR #4.

+Here is the list of the other changes I would like to do:
+* Integrate [my slot template](../xm-slot) into this folder.
+* Integrate the App Settings and Connection Strings on the Azure Web Apps on itself.
+* Integrate some Alert Rules on the Azure Web Apps on itself.
+* Split the main template into different nested deployment (separation of services and msdeploy provision).
+* Add the "Deploy on Azure" button accordingly.

 ## Parameters
 The **deploymentId** and **licenseXml** parameters are filled in by the PowerShell script.